-The counties in CCC and PACE coalition regions had significantly higher rates for emergency department visits for anxiety and depression.
-Clark County (PACT/CARE) had significantly higher emergency department encounters for schizophrenia, anxiety, depression, bipolar, and suicide ideation.
-The PCC coalition region had a significantly higher rate for bipolar, and NCC county coalition regions for suicide ideation.
+The counties served by the CCC and PACE coalition had significantly higher rates for emergency department visits for anxiety and depression.
+Clark County (PACT/CARE service area) had significantly higher emergency department encounters for schizophrenia, anxiety, depression, bipolar, and suicide ideation.
+Carson City (PCC coalition service area) had a significantly higher rate for bipolar, and NCC service county regions for suicide ideation.